Sean-Boyes/Reaction-Timer/README.md

 - Usage: Creating a "random" 16 bit value
 - Reason: We need a value for the user to input at to get how well they reacted
 - How: A shift register with register(4, 5, 7, and 15) being xor'ed into the input of the register(0)
-## Clock Pre-Scaler (PreScaler.vhd)*
+## Clock 3-Speed-Pre-Scaler (PreScaler.vhd)
 - Input: Speed, inClock
 - Output: outClock
 - Usage: Creating a slower clock
-- Reason: Naking a section of the circut that is more usable for human interfaces
+- Reason: Making a section of the circut that is more usable for human interfaces
 - How: Depending on the speed inputed, the circut will output a clock cycle when a counter reaches a certain value
+## Clock FSM-Pre-Scaler (PreScale.vhd)
+- Input: inClock
+- Output: outClock
+- Usage: Creating a slower clock
+- Reason: Provide a slower clock to divice FSM state change by clock and prevent 2 adjacent state to change instataneously on the same input
+- How: The circut will output a clock cycle when a counter reaches a certain value
 ## Hex Display Driver (SegDecoder.vhd)
 - Input: Four bits
 - Output: Seven Bits